MovieStoreGuy/CloudControl/README.md

 ## Documentation
 In order to reduce the size of a potential git history, all of the documentation has being hosted as [Github wiki](https://github.com/MovieStoreGuy/CloudAccess/wiki).

+## Contributing
+Any contribution is welcome and encouraged.
+This project should be accessible to everyone so more people helping, the better.